 What happened in the meeting

 JESS: We started with a message from Greenpeace’s UK director John Sauven, and talked about some of the local initiatives that have sprung up to assist vulnerable people.
-We also heard about Greenpeace’s upcoming plans to respond to the health and economic crisis.
+We also heard about Greenpeace’s plans to respond to the health and economic crisis.

 ZOE: We checked in on each other and talked about what was helping us to stay positive, as well as hearing news from around the world about green stimulus packages and what Greenpeace was doing to make sure this happens in the UK.